cedra-labs/docs/docs/move/functions.md

 ## What's Next?

-In our next article, **"Resource Types: The Heart of Move's Security Model"**, we'll explore how Move's resource types provide unprecedented safety for digital assets.
+In our next article, **[Resource Types: The Heart of Move's Security Model](/move/resource)**, we'll explore how Move's resource types provide unprecedented safety for digital assets.
 You'll learn how to create resources that can't be copied or lost, and why this makes Move perfect for blockchain development.